Click here to access a copy of ExportHelp’s commercial invoice. (Word document)

-The commercial invoice is essentially a bill (i.e. invoice) from the seller (the exporter) to the buyer (the importer) describing the goods to be sold and the terms involved.
-The commercial invoice will normally be presented on the exporter's letterhead and will be addressed to the importer.
+The commercial invoice is essentially a bill (i.e. invoice) from the seller (the exporter) to the buyer (the importer) describing the parties to the agreement, the goods to be sold, and the terms involved, as agreed between the exporter and importer.
+As such, the commercial invoice is the final bill exchanged between the seller and the buyer.
+The commercial invoice will normally be presented on the exporter’s letterhead and will be addressed to the importer.
 It should contain full details of the consignment, including price and other related costs, in order to facilitate customs clearance.
-It must be signed and dated.
+It must also be signed and dated.
 Freight and insurance, when included in the selling price, should be itemised separately as these charges are not subject to duty in certain countries.
+It is important that the commercial invoice clearly differentiates between the dutiable component of the order (the market value of the order), any other typically non-dutiable charges such as freight and insurance, and the total invoice value of the order.

-Based on the terms specified in this commercial invoice, the importer will instruct his/her bank (referred to as the issuing bank) to issue a letter of credit.
-This letter of credit (or the documentation associated with any other form of payment) will also need to reflect the terms specified in the commercial invoice exactly, while all subsequent documentation must reflect the terms of the L/C; there can be no exceptions.
+Based on the terms specified in this commercial invoice, the importer will instruct his/her bank (referred to as the issuing bank) to issue a letter of credit (L/C).
+This L/C (or the documentation associated with any other form of payment) will also need to reflect the terms specified in the commercial invoice exactly, while all subsequent documentation must reflect the terms of the L/C; there can be no exceptions.
 From this explanation, it is clear that the commercial invoice plays a central role in an export transaction.

 What should appear in the commercial invoice

-The following details need to appear in the commercial invoice:
+The following details should appear in the commercial invoice:

-- The name of the importer/consignee and their contact details, including physical address
+- The name of the exporter (referred to as the shipper) and their contact details (tel, fax, cell, e-mail), including physical (not postal) address

-- An order number of reference to correspondence between the supplier and importer
+- A purchase order number or similar reference to correspondence between the supplier and importer

-- The quantity of goods in question including the number and kinds of packaging involved
+- The quantity of goods in question, including the number of units/items

 - The currency in which the goods will be sold (e.g. US dollars or rands)

-- The type and amount of discount given
+- The type and amount of any discount given, where applicable

 - The likely delivery schedule and delivery terms

-- The payment methods, for example cash in advance or L/C
+- The payment methods (for example cash in advance, documentary collection, L/C, etc.)

 - Who is responsible for the banking fees and other related costs (insurance and freight costs are covered by the incoterm in question)